Redocly/redocly-cli/docs/guides/migrate-from-swagger-cli.md

   spec: error
 ```

-Redocly CLI will automatically detect the configuration file, so your command should be:
+Redocly CLI automatically detects the `redocly.yaml` configuration file, so your command should be:

 ```sh
 redocly lint openapi.yml